General Data Protection Regulation (GDPR) and Ecwid stores

 Get clear consent before collecting any data

-To require your customers accept your terms of service before checkout, enable the Show "I agree with Terms & Conditions" checkbox at checkout checkbox in your Ecwid Control Panel → Settings → General → Legal Pages.
+To require your customers accept your terms of service before checkout, enable the Show "I agree with Terms & Conditions" checkbox at checkout checkbox in your Ecwid admin, go to Settings → General → Legal Pages.
 This feature ensures all orders include a confirmation of consent.
 As it is impossible to place an order without agreeing to Terms and Conditions, the fact that an order is placed is a confirmation of consent.

 Provide customers with the right to access their data

 This means you must provide your customers with a copy of their personal data in an easily readable and portable format.
-If requested to provide personal data, Ecwid can give you the information that it stores.
+You can access the customers' personal data right in your Ecwid Control Panel.
+If you need help with getting and providing the data, Ecwid can give you the information that it stores.
 You should also take into consideration any third party services you use who may have access to your customers’ personal data.